google/karma-webkit-launcher/README.md

 karma start --browsers Webkit
 ```

-## Headless Webkit with Playwright
+## Headless Webkit with Playwright / Playwright-Webkit

 [Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.

 Headless execution is supported for all the browsers on all platforms.
 Check out [system requirements](https://playwright.dev/docs/intro/#system-requirements) for details.

-If no environment variable is set and playwright is available, it will be used automatically.
+If no environment variable is set and Playwright is available, it will be automatically utilized.
+Additionally, if you exclusively intend to perform WebKit testing, you can install 'playwright-webkit' exclusively for that purpose.

 ### Example Usage